 It's the click of your heels on inlaid marble, the whisper of 600-thread count Frette sheets, the murmured buongiorno of a coat-tailed porter bowing low as you pass.
 It's a rustic attic room with wood-beamed ceilings, a white umbrella on a roof terrace, a 400-year-old palazzo.
-Maybe it's the birdsong warbling into your room as you swing open French windows to a sun-kissed view of the Colosseum, a timeworn piazza, a flower-filled marketplace.
-Obviously, from the moment you saw Roman Holiday, your love affair with living "la dolce vita" has never been closer to reality than being a guest in some Roman hotels.
-Audrey Hepburn couldn't have had it better.
+Maybe it's the birdsong warbling into your room as you swing open French windows to a sun-kissed view of the

+Luxury hotels like the Eden, the Hassler, and the Hotel de Russie are justly renowned for sybaritic comfort: postcard views over Roman rooftops, white linen and silver at a groaning-table breakfast buffet, and the fluffiest towels.
 But in other categories, especially moderate and inexpensive, standards vary considerably.
-That's a nice way of saying that very often, Rome's budget hotels are not up to the standards of space, comfort, quiet and service that are taken for granted in the United States: you’ll still find places with tiny rooms, lumpy beds, and anemic air-conditioning.
-Happily, the good news is that if you're flexible there are happy mediums aplenty, and the following pages are packed with mid-price-range reviews.
+That's a nice way of saying that very often, Rome's budget hotels are not up to the standards of space, comfort, quiet, and service that are taken for granted in the United States: you’ll still find places with tiny rooms, lumpy beds, and anemic air-conditioning.
+Happily, the good news is that if you're flexible there are happy mediums aplenty.